railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 source locations.
 This order will wait for a confirmation of the move by a user.
 This enables you to have a list of moves to do, proposed by the system and confirmed by the storesperson.

-The *Automatic Move* mode will do the same but will not wait for a confirmation from the user.
+The *Automatic Move* mode will do the same, but will not wait for a confirmation from the user.
 Products will automatically be sent to the linked location without any intervening manual operation to do.
 This corresponds to the case where, for simplicity, you delete a step in the process so the end user can set off the process automatically.

-The *Automatic No Step Added* mode will not include the additional stock move, but will change the destination move transparently to assign the linked the location.
+The *Automatic No Step Added* mode will not include the additional stock move, but will change the destination move transparently to assign the linked location.
 You could then assign a destination location to which you send all the products that arrive in your warehouse.
 The storesperson will modify the goods receipt note.

 .. tip:: Product Logistics

-	The module ``stock_location`` lets you generate paths to follow, not just at the level of locations but also at the level of products.
+	The module ``stock_location`` lets you generate paths to follow, not just at the level of locations, but also at the level of products.
 It then enables you to manage default locations for a given product or to refer to the products as a function of operations such as quality control, supplier receipt, and after-sales service.

 	A more detailed explanation of this module, with examples, is given at the end of this chapter.

-If there is linking to do, the field **Chained Location Type** lets the destination location be determined.
+If there is linking to do, the **Chained Location Type** field allows you to determine the destination location.
 If the field is set to ‘Customer’, the location is given by the properties of the partner form.
 If the field is set to `fixed`, the destination location is given by the field **Chained Location If Fixed**.